 Things to do

 - Whale sharks: What else are you here for?
 This is the absolute must do in Donsol!
 As whale sharks are wild animals, viewings of them are never guaranteed, but Donsol is as guaranteed as you are ever going to get!
-Arrive at the whale shark interaction center between 7am and 2pm (we would highly advise against going before 9am to avoid the crowds.
+Arrive at the whale shark interaction center between 7 am and 2 pm (we would highly advise against going before 9 am to avoid the crowds.
 When you arrive you will get into a boat, each boat can hold 6 people and costs 3,500php.
-(Obviously if you prefer to go with less people, you can, it will just cost you more).
+(Obviously, if you prefer to go with fewer people, you can, it will just cost you more).
 The boat trip lasts around three hours which is the perfect amount of time, especially if you get to see a couple right in the beginning.
 You can jump in and swim with the gentle giants whenever you like.

 - Scuba Dive: As is common in the Philippines, there are some great dive sites around.
 It's not a bad place to relax on the beach for a while either!